Elen Asatryan

-Elen Asatryan (Էլեն Ասատրյան; born 1983) is an Armenian-American politician who is a Councilmember and the immediate past mayor of Glendale, California.
+Elen Asatryan (Էլեն Ասատրյան; born 1983) is an Armenian-American politician who is a council member and the immediate past mayor of Glendale, California.

 Early life and education

 Asatryan, with her family, moved from Armenia to Glendale at the age of 10, where she attended Columbus Elementary School, Toll Middle School, and Herbert Hoover High School.
 She is a graduate of the University of California, Los Angeles, where she studied political science, with concentrations in American politics and international relations.

 At the age of 15, Asatryan began her political career as a volunteer for Rafi Manoukian’s 1999 Glendale City Council campaign.